GreiceFanka/DailyPlanr/README.md

 -Progress Tracking: Allow users to mark tasks as completed as they go that are accomplished, providing an overview of daily progress.

--Task Recurrence: Allow users to set recurring daily tasks such as reminders or regular activities.

 -Organization by categories: Allow users to organize their daily tasks into categories or tags, facilitating filtering and specific visualization of groups of tasks.

-- Task History: Keep a historical record of completed daily tasks, allowing users to users review work done earlier.
+-Task History: Keep a historical record of completed daily tasks, allowing users to users review work done earlier.

 Requisitos: